The holiday season in Chicago is always an exciting time. With countless events across multiple neighborhoods, there are so many ways to celebrate.

 Where is The Wintrust Magnificent Mile Lights Festival?

 Can’t see it in person?
-The Wintrust Magnificent Mile Lights Festival airs on ABC 7 Chicago on Sunday, November 19, with additional broadcasts throughout the holiday season.
-The show is also streamed on the ABC7 Chicago News app and available on ABC7Chicago.com.
+The Wintrust Magnificent Mile Lights Festival will air on ABC 7 Chicago live on Sunday, Nov.
+23 at 6 p.m, with on-demand access throughout the holiday season.

 What’s at the parade?